Real estate tokenization is an emerging trend representing the

 to entry because the assets involved are so expensive.
 Investors in tokenized real

-estate assets get the best of both worlds: the high returns of real estate investments
+estate assets get the best of both worlds: the high returns of

 (even with a very small investment), and the liquidity of the stock market.